chang42/CameraGUI/README.md

 to be added:
-* camera image temp in the memory.
+* dealing with camera image temp in the memory.